A Heavy Traffic Theory of Matching Queues: Proof of Theorem

+We prove Theorem \ref{theo: case_1} by again building upon the transform method of \citet{hurtado2020transform} and set the drift of complex exponential test function to zero.
+Similar to Theorem \ref{theo: case_2_itm} in Section \ref{sec: inverse_fourier_transform}, we obtain an implicit equation due to the state-dependent arrivals with $g_{1,l}(\cdot)=c\chi(\cdot)$ for some $c>0$.
+As $g_{1, l}(\cdot)$ does not satisfy Condition \ref{ass: c_pol}, the inverse Fourier transform method is not directly applicable here.
+So, we adopt a different technique to resolve this regime which we now outline below.

-\begin{proof}[Sketch of proof of Theorem \ref{theo: case_1}] Positive recurrence under Condition \ref{ass: neg_drift} is already shown in Proposition \ref{prop: pos_rec}.
-The key idea in proving the convergence result is the following.
-It is known from the Levy's continuity theorem (e.g. see: \cite[Chapter 18]{levy_book}) that convergence in distribution is equivalent to convergence of characteristic functions.
-So, we will focus on finding the characteristic function of the limiting imbalance.
-The proof consists of two key steps.
+Positive recurrence under Condition \ref{ass: neg_drift} is already shown in Proposition \ref{prop: pos_rec} \revcolor{for $\eta > \eta_p$.} The key idea in proving the convergence result is the following.
+It is known from Levy's continuity theorem (e.g. see: \citet[Chapter 18]{levy_book}) that convergence in distribution is equivalent to convergence of characteristic functions.
+So, we will focus on finding the characteristic function of the limiting imbalance. \revcolor{Note that